crusoexia/FEE-weekly/fp/algebraic-javascript-intro/algebraic-javascript-intro.md

 ![inline](./functor.png)

 * “Functors” are the containers that can be used with “map” function. - _Mostly Adequate Guide_
-* Functor is any data type that defines how “fmap” applies to it. - _Haskell_
+* Functor is any data type that defines how “map” applies to it. - _Haskell_
 * A Functor is a "Container" which can apply functions to its value obey some law.

 ---